Lesliemwangi/phase-1-functions-lab/README.md

 from headquarters to the distance in feet.
 Each block in Manhattan is 264 feet long.

-Next, customers want Scuber to calculate the number of feet travelled based on the distance.
+Next, customers want Scuber to calculate the number of feet traveled based on the distance.
 Write a function called `distanceTravelledInFeet` that takes in both the start and destination blocks, and returns the number of feet travelled.
 Remember, each block in Manhattan is 264 feet long.
 For example